 Not only is this healthier than almost anything in stores, but the rhythm of creating relaxes.
 Unwinding and de-stressing with an end product of being fruitful is a win-win.
 I hope you enjoy this recipe with minimal ingredients as much as I do.

 (1) The great thing about this recipe is it can be taste-tested at any point during the process.
-Do make the filling as I like, I taste-test once ingredients have been incorporate, adding peanut butter, maple syrup or vanilla accordingly.
+To make the filling as I like, I taste-test once ingredients have been incorporate, adjusting peanut butter, maple syrup or vanilla accordingly.
 I recommend doing the same for you.
 (2) I prefer creamy peanut butter, but if crunchy peanut butter is the only kind on hand, feel free to use it.
 Crunchy will suffice.
 (3) Chocolate sauce on top is optional and not necessary.
 I tend to like it for decorative purposes.
 (4) Use coconut liquid from can not needed in recipe for a tasty water replacement in smoothies or juices.

 Peanut Butter Cream Pie

 Rich gluten-free and vegan pie with distinctive peanut butter creamy filling and chocolate nut crust base.

 - 4 medjool dates (pitted and soaked for at least five minutes)

 - optional: 2-3 dashes sea salt

 - coconut fat from one can (do not use any liquid, only the fat or firm part) (May need to refrigerate coconut can prior to ensure there is a firm portion.
 Living in warmer climates can cause the milk to be only milk when opening can.)